Results benchmarking study digitization of operations of Italian companies

 The results of the benchmarking study "Whats next in Operations?"

-Digital transformation, framed in the Industry 4.0 framework, is not only an opportunity but a real necessity for companies that want to compete with increasingly innovative products and services of value to the customer.
+Digital transformation, framed within the Industry 4.0 framework, is not only an opportunity but a real necessity for companies that want to compete with increasingly innovative products and services of value to the customer.
 Digitization therefore must include the digitization of processes, products and services.

-• From the internal and external context
+• from the internal and external context

 • from the strategy